Physical Therapy Services Neurologic Residency

 Can you describe the didactic portion of your curriculum?

 The primary didactic component of the residency will be provided by the Neurologic Physical Therapy Professional Education Consortium.
-The residents participate in weekly webinars from June-December and attend two on-site, 4-day blocks at USC in California.
+The residents participate in weekly webinars from June-December and a series of online labs which take place on 5 Saturdays in September-December.
 Beginning in January, the residents will participate in online case presentations through the Neuroconsortium online platform where they will have an opportunity to explore the current literature as it relates to patient cases.

 In addition, the Neuroconsortium didactic component will be supplemented by a Clinical and Professional Development Series at Mass General.
 This series includes modules on novice to expert practice, clinical decision making, teaching and learning theory, and interprofessional practice, as well as modules that focus on clinical knowledge and skills, such as neuroanatomy, cranial nerve testing, and management of spinal cord injury.
 We will also use this series to supplement the development of clinical skills and decision making around complex diagnoses.